Dark Mode

 General Website Terminology

-In this “bucket” of website terminology, we will look at some of the most popular web design terms you will most likely encounter during your project.
+In this “bucket” of website terminology, we will look at some of the most popular website terms you will most likely encounter during your project.

 These are some of the terms you’ll hear us use: